mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 #### Cross-Origin Resource Sharing

-Now when we load <http://localhost:4200/posts> we get yet another, different error:
+Now when we load <http://localhost:4200/posts> we get yet another error:

 ~~~
 XMLHttpRequest cannot load http://localhost:4000/posts.
 No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'http://localhost:4200' is therefore not allowed access.